morepath/morepath/doc/app_reuse.rst

 We've now overridden the default view for ``User`` to a new view that renders it differently.

-You can also do this for what is returned for model paths.
-We might for instance want to return a different user object altogether in our overriding app:
+We can also do this for model paths.
+Here we return a different user object altogether in our overriding app:

 .. code-block:: python